coder/docs/admin/registries/default-registry.md

 To do so:

-1. Launch the Coder Enterprise dashboard.
+1. Launch the Coder dashboard.
 2. Go to **Manage** > **Admin**.
 3. On the **General** tab, uncheck the Import Default Registry option.
 4. Click **Save Configuration**.